 Questions?
 Contact the Manager of Volunteer Resources at Volunteer@rwpzoo.org or call (401) 785-3510 ext 356.

 Zoo Crew Junior Docent program is designed for students in grades 7-12.
 Junior docents work with their adult counterparts to engage with and help educate visitors to the zoo, helping guests explore subjects that include vet care, animal diets, animal care, and conservation.
 Participants will have an opportunity to improve their communication, customer service and teamwork skills, as well as learn more about the zoo, its animals and the importance of conservation efforts.
-Now Accepting Applications.
-Deadline: April 30th
+NOT ACCEPTING APPLICATIONS AT THIS TIME.

 Events Volunteers assist in the execution of events taking place on and off Zoo grounds.
 This includes helping with preparation prior to event day, assisting with event setup and breakdown, facilitating activities and crafts during the event, and promoting the Zoo both on grounds and at promotional events off grounds.

 If you are interested in volunteering at one of the Zoo's special events, please contact Volunteer@rwpzoo.org.

 A Play Partner is a volunteer who is primarily responsible for observing and facilitating children’s play experiences, as well as providing resources for Zoo patrons in the activity play spaces located within Hasbro's Our Big Backyard at Roger Williams Park Zoo.

 Closed for the Academic Season.

 A Horticulture Volunteer is primarily responsible for helping maintain and grow the beautiful gardens and grounds of the Roger Williams Park Zoo.
 Volunteers will work directly with the Horticulture Department to plant, water, rack and prune all while learning about diverse plant species and the practices of landscaping.